DC 7114Cardiovascular38 CFR § 4.104Last verified: APR 8, 2026

 Secondary conditions caused or aggravated by Peripheral arterial disease may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Peripheral arterial disease?
+What evidence supports a higher rating for Peripheral arterial disease?

 Get a Personalized Rating Analysis